Internet as We Once Knew It

 Fiber is Better

 Though Spectrum dropped SLAs on their coax internet connections, it began aggressively promoting their fiber optic based internet services.
-Fiber optic based connections use light transmitted over tiny glass strands, rather
+Fiber optic based connections use light transmitted over tiny glass strands, rather than electrical signals over copper wires.
+Because these transmissions are done via light, connections are much less vulnerable to interference and distance limitations.
+Additionally, fiber based connections have a tremendous amount of capacity.

 To Sum It All Up